Details:

 Jacob Todd Broussard

-Jacob Todd Broussard was born in 1992 and lives in Buffalo, NY.
-He received his MFA in painting and printmaking from Yale School of Art in New Haven, CT (2019) and his BFA in painting from the University of Louisiana at Lafayette (2014).
+Jacob Todd Broussard was born in 1992 in Lafayette, LA, and lives in Richmond, VA.
+He received his MFA in Painting and Printmaking from the Yale School of Art in New Haven, CT (2019) and his BFA from the University of Louisiana at Lafayette in Lafayette, LA (2014).

 Jacob Todd Broussard: